Fabiofljf/Fabiofljf/README.md

 ### About me:

 During my student career, I had the opportunity to train extensively in the following sectors: Economic / Financial / IT, in particular, in the field of Marketing Management, both traditional and tourist, and in the field of the Financial Market.
 I attended several workshops and innovative teaching laboratories focused on the development of new technologies, spaces and managerial training.
 I participated in several start-up competitions presenting many projects, this prompted me to deepen my knowledge of the IT world, in particular, in the use and design of web apps.
 I like to write code and see its functionality.
-I define myself as a "handyman".
 I am a very attentive, creative, persistent person; very flexible and with to adapt to circumstances and reinvent myself when everything goes wrong.